RedHatInsights/frontend-components/README.md

 ### Using `npm link`

+Make sure you are using Node.js of the >=16 version.

 1. Run `npm install` in the root of the `frontend-components` working copy
 2. Remove `react` and `react-dom` from `node_modules`
   ```